antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 ### Make sure you're using C# 8.0

 If your library explicitly targets `netcoreapp3.0`, you'll get C# 8.0 by default.
-If not, we recommend updating your TFM to `netcoreapp3.0`.
+If not, we recommend updating your Target Framework Moniker (TFM) to `netcoreapp3.0`.
+This is the only way to get framework annotations (i.e., CoreFX libraries).

 If you cannot update your TFM, you can set the `LangVersion` explicitly: